 Rear-end accidents are one of the most common types of vehicle collisions and are on the rise in the Austin area.
 These collisions occur when one vehicle is struck from behind (“rear-ended”) by another vehicle.
 These accidents can result in severe injuries.
-A rear-end collision lawyer helps those injuries in a rear-end accident seek compensation.
+Rear-end collision lawyers in Austin helps those injuries in a rear-end accident seek compensation.

 If you or a loved one has been injured, call Zinda Law Group at (800) 863-5312 for a 100% free consultation with our rear-end car accident attorneys in Austin.

 If you have been rear-ended by a vehicle behind you, it is very likely that the other driver is at fault.
 If you rear-ended a vehicle in front of you, you may be at fault, unless the person behind you hit you and caused you to rear-end another vehicle.

 The driver behind you might be deemed at fault if they failed to stop in time as traffic slowed down or stopped.
 This is because the rules of the road require a vehicle to be able to stop safely if traffic in front of it slows down or comes to a complete stop.
 If a car is unable to stop without rear-ending another vehicle, it may be presumed that the driver of that car was not acting as safely as he or she should have been.

 There are several ways to establish liability in a rear end accident.
 One way is relying on eyewitness testimony from individuals who were at the scene when the accident occurred.
 Another good way of supporting a case is to look to the police report for a description of the accident.
 Finally, physical evidence such as damage to the automobile and skid marks on the road can help establish fault.

 What To Do After Being Rear-Ended by Another Vehicle